 Lastly, ExpressVPN also decided to open source their browser extensions and subject them to a full security audit by Cure53.
 Cure53 is a well-regarded cybersecurity firm based in Berlin that has also audited other VPNs, such as TunnelBear.

-Turkish authorities try to collect logs, then seize ExpressVPN server (but still no data)
+Turkish police seize ExpressVPN server (but no data)

 In addition to audits, ExpressVPN has also passed a real-world test.